SeaHifly/Infrared-Small-Target/README.md

 (5) 'train_path': the path of images to train.
 (Only during the training)

-Other settings are feasible.
-For example, you can increase the channels setting or change the batch size based on your own machine.
+Other settings are feasible and other settings like saving results or showing results will be easy to find.

 ----------------------------------------------------------------------------------------
 Other infomation will be supplemented if needed.